CluckCluckChicken/magnifier-docs/index.md

 description: Magnifier documentation home
 ---
 You can use the Magnifier API to get/put reactions, pins, comments, etc.
+You can host the API yourself or you can use the production data (`api.magnifier.potatophant.net`)
 # Authentication
 # DO NOT USE THIS AUTH SYSTEM RIGHT NOW IN YOUR OWN PROJECTS!
 IT'S ONLY DESIGNED TO WORK WITH MAGNIFIER AND YOU MIGHT GET HACKED!
 I'm revamping it to be more secure.
 ## Get an authentication code for use